 Following the presentations from the MoEF representatives, Wahyu Triastuti of the Environment Department of the Tangerang City Government shared the city’s experience in reporting to the SRN.
 As of now, there are 31 Climate Villages that have been reported with 4 Villages still on the draft.
 In addition, Tangerang has also reported 2 adaptation and 2 mitigation activities.
 She mentioned the benefits of reporting to the SRN for Tangerang, such as the availability of updated and valid information on activities.
 While the challenges are a lack of awareness of the community to document their activities as well as a lack of information on the approved profiles of Climate Villages.

-Taking in the stage again, Hari demonstrated how to access SRN, starting from registration, and data entry, until carbon registry.
-By the end of the session, facilitated by Andy Armansyah (Technical Consultant, GCoM SEA), participants got to ask questions to the speakers and this led to exchange of information between national and local governments.
+Taking in the stage again, Hari demonstrated how to access SRN, starting from registration, and data entry, until the carbon registry.
+By the end of the session, facilitated by Andy Armansyah (Technical Consultant, GCoM SEA), participants got to ask questions to the speakers and this led to an exchange of information between national and local governments.

 The GCoM Southeast Asia Secretariat fully supports the Government of Indonesia in achieving NDC from the local levels, one of which is by facilitating knowledge-sharing events, like this Webinar on SRN.